Entropy spectroscopy of a bilayer graphene quantum dot: Discussion Outlook

 \section{Discussion \& Outlook}

 Measuring entropy allows us to directly determine the ground state degeneracy of charge states in a BLG QD.
 This approach gives insights beyond conventional transport spectroscopy techniques where degeneracies are detected in an indirect way by the energy levels splitting in magnetic field.
-The extracted entropy change for the $0 \to 1$ transition is consistent with the excited state spectrum measured with finite bias spectroscopy and also previous findings~\cite{kurzmannExcitedStatesBilayer2019, mollerProbingTwoElectronMultiplets2021}: The ground state has a two-fold degeneracy (Kramers pair $\ket{K^-\downarrow}$, $\ket{K^+\uparrow}$) lifted in out-of-plane magnetic field due to the valley- and spin-Zeeman effect.
-For the $1 \to 2$ transition the extracted entropy change reveals a non-degenerate ground state for the two-carrier charge state at zero magnetic field.
+The extracted entropy change for the $0\to 1$--transition is consistent with the excited state spectrum measured with finite bias spectroscopy and also previous findings~\cite{kurzmannExcitedStatesBilayer2019, mollerProbingTwoElectronMultiplets2021}: The ground state of the one-carrier charge state has a two-fold degeneracy (Kramers pair $\ket{K^-\downarrow}$, $\ket{K^+\uparrow}$) lifted in out-of-plane magnetic field due to the valley- and spin-Zeeman effect.
+For the $1\to 2$--transition the extracted entropy change reveals a nondegenerate ground state for the two-carrier charge state at zero magnetic field.
 This has not been observed before.
-Previous studies hinted towards a three-fold degenerate ground state given by a valley-singlet spin-triplet states~\cite{kurzmannExcitedStatesBilayer2019, mollerProbingTwoElectronMultiplets2021}.
+Previous studies hinted towards a three-fold degenerate ground state given by a valley-singlet spin-triplet state~\cite{kurzmannExcitedStatesBilayer2019, mollerProbingTwoElectronMultiplets2021}.
+We attribute this finding to the effect of the Kane-Mele type spin--orbit interaction~\cite{kaneQuantumSpinHall2005, konschuhTheorySpinorbitCoupling2012}.
+For the two-carrier charge state, the Kane-Mele type spin--orbit interaction leads to a coupling of the valley-singlet spin-triplet state $\ket{S_v T_s^0}$ with the valley-triplet spin-singlet state $\ket{T_v^0 S_s}$ (see model Hamiltonian in eq.~\ref{eq:hamtwo}~\cite{supplemental2025}).
+This results in the level spectrum shown in Fig.~\ref{fig:spectrum}.
+The three-fold degeneracy between $\ket{S_v T_s^+}$, $\ket{S_v T_s^-}$ and $\ket{S_v T_s^0}$ is lifted and a new ground state $\ket{S_v T_s^0} \oplus \ket{T_v^0 S_s}$ emerges, which is a superposition of $\ket{S_v T_s^0}$ and $\ket{T_v^0 S_s}$ (the coefficients are determined by eq.~\ref{eq:theta}~\cite{supplemental2025}).
+Its energy is lowered by